-Nearly everyone here at OutdoorGearLab spends a lot of time climbing, from big wall routes to sport climbing and bouldering, and everything in between.
-We've burned through countless pairs of approach shoes over the years, and our collective experience is a boon to you.
+Nearly everyone here at GearLab spends a lot of time climbing, from big wall routes to sport climbing and bouldering, and everything in between.
+We've burned through countless pairs of approach shoes over the years, and we are happy to share our collective experience with you.

 We devised an updated set of evaluation metrics that balance climbing ability with hiking ability.
 We independently weighed each of the models we tested.
-We probably looked a little strange bouldering in Bishop and trekking up to Indian Creek crags wearing one Five Ten shoe and one La Sportiva shoe, but that's how we test: side-by-side.
+We probably looked a little strange bouldering in Bishop and trekking up to Indian Creek crags wearing one Scarpa shoe and one La Sportiva shoe, but that's how we test: side-by-side.

 Weight & Packability

 The easiest and most objective of our metrics is determined by first weighing each pair of shoes and then climbing around with them clipped to our harnesses.
 Models with an easy attachment for a carabiner scored more points in this field, and lighter pairs scored better than heavier pairs.
 We also measure how small each shoe packs down for carrying inside a pack.